Or3stis/ProjectBlackbird/README.md

 Works only on Linux

 The application is still in its early stages of development.
-There are a lot of issues and bugs that need to corrected.
+There are a lot of issues and bugs that need to resolved.

 # Usage:
 python3 /project/main.py